 What is the relationship between the school and the KSIMCoL (Hujjat) Islamic Centre on Wood Lane?

 KSIMCoL is the faith authority for Hujjat Primary School.
 This means that the school’s governing Board will consult relevant members of the KSIMCoL community on matters relating to the RE curriculum and admissions policy.
 The KSIMCoL will not be involved in running or managing the school.
-This is the responsibility of the Hujjat School Trust Board.
+This is the responsibility of the Hujjat School Trust.

 Who is on the Hujjat School Trust Board?

-Will children be segregated?
+Are children segregated?

-Will Islamic Studies be part of the curriculum?
+Are Islamic Studies part of the curriculum?

-Children will also have the opportunity to explore ethical issues, focusing on shared values and common answers to difficult moral questions.
+Children also have the opportunity to explore ethical issues, focusing on shared values and common answers to difficult moral questions.

 Subject leaders, in conjunction with the faith lead, will incorporate appropriate topics, resources and role models throughout the curriculum.
 For example, studying Islamic geometric design in Maths, learning about scientific and medical advancements made by Muslims during the Islamic Golden Age, studying the lives of Muslim personalities in History and English.

-Will you allocate time for children to pray?
+Is time allocated for children to pray?

-Reflection time will be built into the day to foster children’s spiritual development.
+Reflection time is built into the day to foster children’s spiritual development.
 Formal prayer time will be a consideration when preparing the school timetable, and age-appropriate provision will be made for children who wish to pray.
 The school will also have a designated reflection room that will be available to children during break times.